Albert Ernest Forsythe: Personal life

 Letters said to have been written by Forsythe during his historic flights were found by a woman under the porch of an Atlantic City home in 2011.
 The woman, Joi-Dickerson-Neal, said she rescued the letters from her grandfather George Dickerson's house.
 The letters had been written to her grandfather's late wife, the former Edith Holland, who, at the time they were written, was apparently romantically involved with Forsythe.

 In 1945, Forsythe married Francis T. Chew, a nurse he met in Atlantic City.
 The couple settled the following year in Newark, New Jersey, where they remained until Forsythe's death in 1986.

 After Forsythe's death, Francis spent much of her time championing her late husband's accomplishments and ensuring that various artifacts from Forsythe's historic feats would be placed in historic archives.
 Francis died in Newark, New Jersey in 2009.

 The couple did not have children.

 Legacy

 Forsythe and Anderson's accomplishments are memorialized at the Lambert-St. Louis International Airport's Black Americans in Flight mural.
 Anderson was honored in 2014 with his image on a United States 70 cents postal stamp.
+In New Jersey, the Dr. Albert E. Forsythe Chapter of Black Pilots of America, Incorporated proudly continues his aviation legacy.